awsdocs/amazon-rds-user-guide/doc_source/rds-on-outposts.creating.md

 To create a new DB instance in an Outpost with the RDS API, first create a DB subnet group for use by RDS on Outposts by calling the [CreateDBSubnetGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBSubnetGroup.html) operation\.
 For `SubnetIds`, specify the subnet group in the Outpost for use by RDS on Outposts\.

-Next, call the [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) operation with the parameters following\.
+Next, call the [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) operation with the following parameters\.
 Specify an Availability Zone for the Outpost, an Amazon VPC security group associated with the Outpost, and the DB subnet group you created for the Outpost\.
 + `AllocatedStorage`
 + `AvailabilityZone`
 + `BackupRetentionPeriod`